CassisCloud/JellyFrame-Resources/ai/jellyframe-mod-ai-context.md

 Server JS mods support file-system hot reload.
 When the cached `.js` file on disk changes, JellyFrame automatically restarts the affected mod without requiring a full server restart or config save.
 This is useful during local development when you have the Jellyfin data directory mounted.

+When a mod is hot-reloaded, JellyFrame:
+1. Fires the old mod's `jf.onStop` callback (best-effort; if it trips the engine's memory or timeout caps during teardown it is silently skipped — the engine is about to be disposed regardless).
+2. Unhooks all Jellyfin event subscriptions registered by the old runtime.
+3. Disposes the old Jint engine and all per-mod surfaces (store handles, timers, scheduler tasks, webhooks, event bus subscriptions, RPC handlers).
+4. Constructs a brand-new Jint engine with a fresh memory counter and runs the new script.

+Consequence: persistent `jf.store` / `jf.userStore` / `jf.kv` values survive hot reload; in-memory `jf.cache` entries do not.

 ---

 ## Permissions reference